KOLY-FM

 KOLY-FM (99.5 FM, "Star 99") is a radio station licensed to serve Mobridge, South Dakota.
 The station is owned by James River Broadcasting, and it airs a hot adult contemporary music format.

+KOLY-FM is part of the Dakota Radio Group (DRG Media Group), a cluster owned by Ingstad Family Media (James River Broadcasting).
+The Ingstad family is a notable force in Midwest radio ownership.

-All three DRG Media Group (James River Broadcasting) stations in Mobridge share studios at 118 3rd St. East, in Mobridge.
-The KOLY AM and FM transmitters and the 581 foot tower are east of town, on Highway 12.
+KOLY-FM shares studio space with its sister stations in Mobridge: KOLY (AM) and KMLO-FM.
+The three Mobridge stations are a local source for news and community information.
+The cluster is managed locally, with Diane Deis listed as the General Manager.
+The KOLY AM and FM transmitters and the 581 foot tower are east of town on Highway 12.

 The station was assigned the KOLY-FM call letters by the Federal Communications Commission on March 25, 1980.

 Personalities

 In 2006, sports director Pat Morrison celebrated 50 years on the air at KOLY-AM/FM as the voice of Mobridge High School.